pgjones/quart-cors/README.rst

 ``https://quart.com/``.

 The ``cors_exempt`` decorator can be used in conjunction with ``cors`` to exempt a websocket handler or view function from cors.
+You can find a usage example in "Simple examples" section down below.

 Simple examples
 ~~~~~~~~~~~~~~~